 Study Abroad will contact students directly with updates via email.
 If you have not been informed by Study Abroad that your program has been cancelled, you should assume that it is proceeding as planned.

 Should students purchase trip cancellation insurance and/or refundable airfare for upcoming terms?

-Study Abroad strongly recommends that students do not purchase airfare for future study abroad trips at this time.
-However, when purchasing airfare, Study Abroad recommends that students purchase fully refundable airline tickets and/or trip cancellation insurance to safeguard against losses or penalties associated with withdrawal or program cancellation.
-If you choose to purchase airline tickets or trip insurance be sure to read the policies thoroughly to make sure they meet your needs.
+Please check with a Study Abroad Coordinator before purchasing airline tickets.
+If you choose to purchase airline tickets or trip insurance, be sure to read the policies thoroughly to make sure they meet your needs.
 Study Abroad assumes no responsibility for any losses or penalties as a result of cancellation or withdrawal.